Modulus of surface families and the radial stretch in the Heisenberg group: Introduction and Statement of Results

 \end{thm}

-In the proof of Theorem \ref{thm:main} our family $\Sigma_0$ consists of Heisenberg cones $\calC_\alpha$, i.e. paraboloids with cartesian equation $t=-\alpha|z|^2$.
+In the proof of Theorem \ref{thm:main} our family $\Sigma_0$ consists of Heisenberg cones $\calC_\alpha$, i.e., paraboloids with cartesian equation $t=-\alpha|z|^2$.
 These surfaces foliate $S_{a,b}$ in a manner according to the assumptions of Lemma \ref{lem:mod1}; subsequently, in Proposition \ref{moduluscones} we find the density $\rho_0$ as in Theorem \ref{thm:main} and also that

-Now, for $k\in(0,1)$ the stretch map $f_k$ satisfies the assumptions of Lemma \ref{lem:mod2}, i.e. it has the mSP for $\Sigma_0$ and it is constant at each leaf.
+Now, for $k\in(0,1)$ the stretch map $f_k$ satisfies the assumptions of Lemma \ref{lem:mod2}, i.e., it has the mSP for $\Sigma_0$ and it is constant at each leaf.
 Thus we find

-In order to apply Theorem \ref{thm:modmethod} and conclude the proof, we must find a surface family $\Sigma$ such that the density $\rho_0$ is admissible for $\Sigma$ and $f_k(\Sigma_0))\subseteq f(\Sigma)$ for each $f\in\mathcal{F'}$.
+In order to apply Theorem \ref{thm:modmethod} and conclude the proof, we must detect a surface family $\Sigma$ such that the density $\rho_0$ is admissible for $\Sigma$ and $f_k(\Sigma_0))\subseteq f(\Sigma)$ for each $f\in\mathcal{F'}$.
 Indeed, we find that this family $\Sigma$ consists of surfaces inside $S_{a,b}$ which join the two pieces of the boundary and enjoy an additional property: for every $\E\in\Sigma$, there is no non-characteristic point $p\in\E$ with a neighborhood $U_p$ being a piece of a Heisenberg sphere.

 At this point, we wish to make the following comment on the general setup of this work and in particular, on the proof of our main theorem.
-Having assumed $\calC^2$ regularity for our surfaces lead us to find a minimiser of the $2/3-$mean distortion $\fM_{2/3}(f,\rho_0)$ {\it only} among the class $\mathcal{F'}$ of $\calC^2$ contact quasiconformal mappings $f$ between spherical rings $S_{a,b}$ and $S_{a^k,b^k}$ of $\fH$ which map boundary components to respective boundary components.
+Having assumed $\calC^2$ regularity for our surfaces lead us to find a minimiser of the $2/3$-mean distortion $\fM_{2/3}(f,\rho_0)$ {\it only} among the class $\mathcal{F'}$ of $\calC^2$ contact quasiconformal mappings $f$ between spherical rings $S_{a,b}$ and $S_{a^k,b^k}$ of $\fH$ which map boundary components to respective boundary components.
 Of course, this class is smaller than the class $\mathcal{F}$ of arbitrary quasiconformal transformations between these two domains which satisfy the same boundary conditions.
-It seems plausible to conjecture that the same method may apply in the case of {\it $\fH-$regular surfaces} (for the definition and the properties of these surfaces, see for instance \cite{KSC}).
+It seems plausible to conjecture that the same method may apply in the case of {\it $\fH$-regular surfaces} (for the definition and the properties of these surfaces, see for instance \cite{KSC}).
 This will enable us to omit the regularity hypothesis for the quasiconformal mappings of our theorem and prove in fact that the stretch map is a minimiser within the wider class $\mathcal{F}$.

 The paper is organised as follows.
 Preliminaries about the Heisenberg group $\fH$ and quasiconformal mappings defined on $\fH$ are given in Section \ref{sec:prel}.
 Section \ref{sec:surfaces} is brief study of $\calC^2$ regular surfaces embedded in $\fH$.
 The definition of the modulus of a surface family, the Modulus Inequality as well as the modulus method and the proof of Theorem \ref{thm:modmethod} are in Section \ref{sec:modulus}.
 Finally, the proof of our main Theorem \ref{thm:main} lies in Section \ref{sec:main}.